RemingtonReackhof/housecall/README.md

 Beta Release Special Instructions

-To Run Remotely On Our Server (Recommended): https://ambulancestream.herokuapp.com/
+To Run Remotely On Our Server On Chrome (Recommended): https://ambulancestream.herokuapp.com/

 To Run Locally:
 1. Install the necessary libraries: